 "After two years of forbearance, we had begun to defend ourselves and the life of our nation.
 We did not initiate the war, nor were we allowed to select the battleground.
 When the British Government, as far as lay in its power, deprived the Irish people of arms, and employed every means to prevent them securing arms, and made it a criminal (in large areas a capital) offence to carry arms, and, at the same time, began and carried out a brutal and murderous campaign against them and against their national government, they deprived themselves of any excuse for their violence and of any cause of complaint against the Irish people for the means they took for their protection."

-At the end of the year the British Parliament passes the Government of Ireland Bill, separating six predominantly Protestant counties in the north (Northern Ireland) from the remaining 26 counties in the Catholic south.
-While the Bill is welcomed in the north, the south continues to call for full independence.
+The British Parliament passes the Government of Ireland Bill at the end of the year.
+The bill separates six predominantly Protestant counties in the north (Northern Ireland) from the remaining 26 counties in the Catholic south.
+While the bill is welcomed in the north, the south continues to call for full independence.